 Wheatgrass is another superfood that has health benefits for both humans and animals.
-With lots of iron, magnesium, selenium, and vitamins, wheatgrass is known to help dogs’ digestion and blood flow.
+With lots of iron, magnesium, selenium, and vitamins, wheatgrass, found in Navitas Organics Superfood+ Greens Blend (along with moringa and kale), is known to help dogs’ digestion and blood flow.
 Using a small amount of concentrated powder to mix into a dog’s food is an easy and accessible way to take advantage of wheatgrass’ benefits.

 3. Chia Seeds

 One of my all-time favorite superfoods is chia, so it makes me happy to know that I can share the love by giving chia seeds to my dog, too.
 Rich in protein and omega-3 fatty acids, chia seeds are great for dogs' coats, and can assist in easing joint inflammation, too.
 Sprinkle a few seeds on your dog’s meal for a boost of omega fatty acids, calcium, protein, fiber, and antioxidants.

 Kale can be fed to most dogs, unless they suffer from kidney or bladder problems.
 Packed with vitamins A, E, C, and antioxidants, it’s a detoxifying superfood for both you and your dog.
 This fun recipe for dog-sized baked kale frittatas from The Bark Magazine is definitely worth a try!